 The efficiency and effectiveness of the recordkeeping training program is reviewed regularly through monitoring staff use of the EDRMS to ensure that staff are following the recordkeeping requirements of the Office.
-As part of a program of regular reviews of the effectiveness of the Office's recordkeeping systems, a survey was developed and distributed to all staff in June 2016.
-The results of the survey were progressed during 2016-17 to develop targeted training and other programs to address common themes across the Office.
-A new survey was distributed to staff in June 2017, and surveys will continue to be distributed on an annual basis as part of the program of regular reviews of the effectiveness of the Office's recordkeeping systems.
+As part of a program of regular reviews of the effectiveness of the Office's recordkeeping systems, a survey was distributed to all staff in January 2019.
+The results of the survey were reviewed to develop targeted training and other programs to address common themes across the Office.
+A survey is distributed to staff on an annual basis as part of the program of regular reviews of the effectiveness of the Office's recordkeeping systems.